 The network infrastructure is another important component of RTLS technology.
 The receiver nodes communicate with the central server over an Ethernet or Wi-Fi connection.
 The software runs on a dedicated server or cloud-based service that can handle the volume of data generated by the tags and receivers.

 The network must be designed and installed with redundancy and fault tolerance in mind to maximize uptime and reliability.
+Together with the receivers and tags, this network forms the RTLS hardware layer that the software depends on.

 Location Engine